minghongx/year2-project/README.md

 ## Inverse Kinematics

-Inverse kinematics is mapping from Cartesian space to joint space.
+Inverse kinematics is a inverse function of the forward kinematics (from Cartesian space to joint space).

 ## Feedbacks